jchristopher/attachments/readme.txt

      *
      * name  - (string) The field name used.
 No special characters.
      * type  - (string) The registered field type.
-     *                  Fields available: text, textarea
+     *                  Fields available: text, textarea, wysiwyg
      * label - (string) The label displayed for the field.
      */